 Check your cat carefully for the presence of adult fleas in the coat.
 Fleas are dark brown in colour and 1-2mm in length.
 It is easier to see fleas in cats with light coloured coats.

 If you can’t see any fleas but still suspect your cat is infested, grab one or two pieces of white A4 paper and lightly spray them with water.
 Stand your cat on the paper (this may take two people) and rough up his coat.
-Flea feces should fall off your cat and onto the paper.
+Feces should fall off your cat and onto the paper.
 This has the appearance of pepper and once it hits the damp paper a red circle will appear (which is the digested blood from your cat).

 This is a two-pronged approach.
 Treat your cat and the environment.